Article verified for Release 14.2 on July 16, 2025

 Bulk import questions using an Excel file

-- Navigate to the Questions part of the question pool.
+- Go to the Questions tab.

 Filling in the Excel template